janhq/cortex.cpp/platform/README.md

 > You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 14B models, and 32 GB to run the 32B models.

 ## Cortex Platfrom API
-Cortex Platform has the stateful API that runs at `localhost:1337`.
+Cortex Platform only support the following stateful API endpoints:

+- Messages
+- Threads
+- Assistants

+Here are some examples of the available stateful endpoints:
 ### Create Message
 ```bash
 curl --request POST \